miztiik/apigw-proxy-for-firehose/README.md

      After successfully deploying the stack, Check the `Outputs` section of the stack for the firehose delivery stream name and Arn.

    - **Stack: apigw-proxy-for-firehose-stack**
      This stack will create an API with AWS Integration.
 The important configurations are in the Integration Request and Response.
+The Cfn template configure the API action for kinesis firehose to 'PutRecord'.

      - **Integration Request**:
         1. Add header `Content-Type` with value `'application/x-amz-json-1.1'`
-        2. Add a request template for `application/json`.
+        1. Add a request template for `application/json`.
 The value is an Apache Velocity Template(VTL) structure.
 In this demo, we will use a simple even payload with two keys `DeliveryStreamName` and `Data`.
 Kinesis expects the records to be base64 encoded.
 We could handle that in VTL, but to simply things, We will do that in the client side.
 The Value in this demo looks like this,

             ```vtl
             #set($inputRoot = $input.path('$'))